My folks laugh about the fact that I have always been a curious, tiny sponge

 As I grew in ways that make the little girl born on the Eastside of Detroit proud (Cass Tech girlie!), I became more intentional in my purpose.

 Consciously creating means designing with empathy, curiosity, and accountability.
-It’s about asking who benefits, who is left out, and how we can reimagine systems together?
-Each chapter of my journey—whether designing at Meta, co-creating with grassroots organizers, or producing a wellness-centered event—has been about listening deeply to tell the stories or create the things that matter.
+It’s about asking who benefits, who is left out, and how we can nurture the connection to grow?
+Each chapter of my journey—whether designing large event spaces at Meta, co-creating with grassroots organizers, or producing a wellness-centered event—has been about listening deeply to tell the stories and create the things that matter.

-I’ve learned that true innovation doesn’t happen in isolation, but in relationship: with community, culture, and the experiences that raised me.
-I believe the arts hold the power to connect and heal the world, transcending barriers words often cannot—and I can measure that impact in joy, trust, and transformation.
+I’ve learned that true innovation doesn’t happen in isolation, but in relationship: with community, culture, and the experiences around me.
+I know effective creative transcends barriers words often cannot translate—and I find ways to measure that impact to help inform what decisions to make.

 Today, I serve as Chief Creative Officer of The Health Equity Collective, a non-profit (born of IDEO.org) that curates spaces of joy, healing, and collaboration for those who care for others.
 Our work connects 260+ members across the nation and has mobilized over $13M toward community-led healing systems—where equity isn’t discussed, it’s designed into practice.